Two teenage girls are missing after bodies are found in a burned out trailer.

 Investigators are now back to square one.

-UPDATE: An arrest has been made in this case.
-Ronnie Dean Busick, 66, has been charged with four counts of first-degree murder, two counts of kidnapping and one count of arson.
-Two other suspects have been named, but both are deceased: Warren Phillip Welch II and David A. Pennington.
-We will bring you more information as this story develops.
+UPDATE: Ronnie Dean Busick, 66, was arrested and charged with four counts of first-degree murder, two counts of kidnapping and one count of arson.
+Two other suspects have been named, but both are deceased: Warren Phillip Welch II and David A. On July 15, 2020, Busick pleaded guilty to a reduced charge of accessory to murder in an agreement with prosecutors.
+He was sentenced to 10 years in prison with five years probation.
+Investigators are still requesting any tips that may lead to the remains of Ashley and Lauria.